Blockstream/gdk/docs/source/gdk-json.rst

 :supports_external_blinding: True if the device supports blinding and signing Liquid transactions
     with outputs that are already blinded from another wallet (e.g. 2-step swaps).
 :supports_ae_protocol: See "ae_protocol_support_level" enum  in the gdk source for details.
+:supports_p2tr: True if the device can sign Bitcoin BIP-341 taproot inputs.

 The default for any value not provided is false or 0.